 Restricted to students in the McCombs School of Business Examine decision-making in deterministic settings.
 Discuss optimization and planning in various contexts including portfolio selection, production planning, marketing allocations, revenue management and pricing.
 Explore linear, quadratic, nonlinear, and integer programming.
 Utilize Python for hands-on work.
 Three lecture hours a week for one semester.
-Prerequisite: Upper-division standing; Business Analytics 304, 305, or Management Information Systems 304; and one of the following: Statistics 235 and Decision Sciences 235, or Statistics 371G, or Statistics 371H.
+Prerequisite: Upper-division standing; Business Analytics 304 or Management Information Systems 304; Statistics 235 or 235H; and Decision Sciences 235 or 235H.